 - The other content has a nice level of engagement and links, despite it generally being below average

-If you can find some red-hot content opportunities, and create quality content to fulfill the exact user intent of these searches, the search rankings will be much easier to get.
+If you can find some red-hot content opportunities, and create quality content to fulfill the exact user intent of these searches, the search rankings will be much easier to obtain.

-The research phase of your content strategy development should also discover relevant influencers in your industry.
+The research phase of your content strategy should also discover relevant influencers in your industry.

 What is an influencer?